Typhoon Songda (2016): Meteorological history

 Typhoon Songda reintensified in the afternoon on October 11.
 Moving in-phase with such strong southwesterly vertical wind shear effectively reduced its overall impacts to the system, allowing a rapid intensification again.
 Therefore, Songda developed a larger and sharp eye with a very symmetric core structure.
 It reached its peak intensity about 650 mi southeast of Tokyo, Japan at 18:00 UTC, with ten-minute maximum sustained winds at 185 km/h and the central pressure at 925 hPa reported by the JMA, at an unusually high latitude (30.3ºN) for such powerful intensity.
 With one-minute maximum sustained winds at 240 km/h reported by the JTWC, equivalent to a Category 4 of the SSHWS, Songda was also an unusually northern super typhoon.
-Early on October 12, embedded deeper in the westerlies, the overall structure became more asymmetric with severe elongation and dispersion along the northern peripheries, leading the weakening trend and prompting the JTWC issuing the final warning to Songda, although the eye remained well-defined until the afternoon.
+Early on October 12, embedded deeper in the westerlies, the overall structure became more asymmetric with severe elongation and dispersion along the northern peripheries, leading to a weakening trend and prompting the JTWC issuing the final warning to Songda, although the eye remained well-defined until the afternoon.

 Moving eastward at 95 km/h, shortly after the JMA downgraded Songda to a severe tropical storm early on October 13, the system completed an extratropical transition south of the Aleutian Islands.
 After the system weakened into a gale-force low and crossed the 180th meridian again in the afternoon, the National Weather Service (NWS) office in Portland dubbed it the Ides of October storm on the next day.
 On October 15, the system turned northeastward and underwent an explosive intensification.
 The Ocean Prediction Center (OPC) reported that Post-Tropical Cyclone Songda developed into a hurricane-force low approximately 165 mi west of Astoria, Oregon at 11:00 PDT (18:00 UTC), 6 hours before with the central pressure decreasing to 969 mbar.

 Shortly after reaching hurricane-force, the extra-tropical cyclone weakened to storm-force and arrived at the coastline of Vancouver Island.
 The low continued to track northward and quickly became attached to a weakening stationary front, associated with a complex low-pressure system to the west, late on October 16; Songda's remnants were subsequently absorbed into the neighboring system.